takisd123/executequery/ant/template-build/src/README.txt

 - Fixed procedure execution from editor reporting invalid procedure when params have were not loaded by EQ.
 - Added 'Execute as Single Statement' editor action shortcut key.
+- Added database table views to the Query Editor autocomplete list.

 Summary of changes - v3.3.0 Build 5181: